skmprohunt/Synchrophasor-Application-Tool/README.md

 # Synchrophasor Application Tool
 Operation Instructions :
-PLease download the attached files WSCC 9 bus modified.PWB and WSCC 9 bus modified.pwd and the required software from Power World Dynamic Studio version 21 https://www.powerworld.com/gloveroverbyesarma.
+Please download the attached files WSCC 9 bus modified.PWB and WSCC 9 bus modified.pwd and the required software from Power World Dynamic Studio version 21 https://www.powerworld.com/gloveroverbyesarma.

 In Dynamic Studio open the case and the oneline file and setup the server IP address and port.